kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

       - name: fallback-responder.rescue-company.com
 ```

-The responder should observe the eviction request objects that match the pods that the responder
+The responder should observe the Eviction objects that match the pods that the responder manages
-manages (e.g. through labels and labelSelector).
+(e.g. through labels and labelSelector).
 It should observe the TargetResponder struct in the
-`.status.targetResponders` in the EvictionRequest object that matches the `name` it previously set
+`.status.targetResponders` in the Eviction object that matches the `name` it previously set in the
-in the pod's `.spec.evictionResponders`.
-It should then react to the
+pod's `.spec.evictionResponders`.
+It should then react to the `.status.targetResponders[].state`
-`.status.targetResponders[].state` field, and adjust the eviction process and the responder
+field, and adjust the eviction process and the responder lifecycle accordingly.
-lifecycle accordingly.

 If the responder is not interested in evicting the pod anymore, it should set
 `.status.responders[].completionTime`.
 If the
 responder is unable to respond to the eviction request for 20
 minutes, the control of the eviction process will be passed to the next responders at the higher
 list index.
 This includes the default ones, such as `imperative-eviction.k8s.io/evictor`.
 If
-there is no responder available, the eviction request will be canceled with the
+there is no responder available, the Eviction and EvictionRequest will be canceled with the
 `CanceledDueToNoRequesters` reason.

 If the responder is interested in processing the eviction of the pod it should ensure to update the
-EvictionRequest status periodically at intervals of less than 20 minutes.
+Eviction status periodically at intervals of less than 20 minutes.
 Therefore, updating the
 status every 3 minutes may be sufficient to allow for potential disruption of the responder.
 The
 status updates should look as follows:
 - Verify that the `.spec.target` is the desired target (e.g., there is a correct pod in the